WSJM-FM: History

-94.9 FM first began broadcasting in 1998 as WYKL with an oldies format.
-Following competitor WHFB-FM's format change from Hot AC to country, 94.9 FM changed to a Hot AC format that lasted until the recent change.
+The 94.9 facility first began broadcasting in 1998 as WYKL with an oldies format.
+Following competitor WHFB-FM's format change from hot AC to country, 94.9 FM changed to a hot AC format that lasted until the recent change.
 Mid-West Family Broadcasting owns all three stations involved in the format swap.

+WSJM-FM formerly simulcasted with WSJM except for Fox Sports Radio programming on AM and for most weekend programs.
+The simulcast ended in late August 2014 when WSJM switched to all-sports; WSJM-FM's news/talk format continued as before.

+Programming was consolidated between the AM and FM signals on July 20, 2020, when the AM format changed to alternative rock as WQYQ.